S-adenosyl-L-methionine (SAMe) and Depression

 By C. W. Fetrow, PharmD

 Since its introduction in 1999, sales of s-adenosyl-l-methionine (SAMe) have placed it among the 25 top-selling dietary supplements in the United States.
+What makes this particular dietary supplement so popular?
+Perhaps the myriad of claims surrounding its use have helped.
 SAMe is marketed as an antidepressant; an anti-arthritic; an agent for liver disorders, cholestasis, and migraines; and even as a therapy for fibromyalgia.

 Pharmacology/Mechanism of Action

-SAMe, created naturally in the body during the metabolism of methionine, functions as a primary methyl group (-CH3) donor for a broad range of compounds (proteins, phospholipids, fatty acids, DNA, RNA, porphyrins, choline, carnitine, and creatine).
-The rationale for supplementation of SAMe is that restoration of "youthful" levels of this metabolite may induce beneficial changes in individuals whose problems, at least in part, may be attributed to a relative deficiency.
-Activity of methionine adenosyltransferase (the enzyme that forms SAMe) is diminished in patients with major depression and schizophrenia, but elevated in mania.1 SAMe crosses the blood-brain barrier and increases concentrations of homovanillic acid and 5-hydroxyindoleacetic acid.2 It has been suggested that SAMe may blunt noradrenergic responsiveness while increasing concentrations of dopamine and serotonin in the CNS.2,3 Whether this plays a part in the role of SAMe’s effects in depression has yet to be determined.
+SAMe is naturally synthesized in the body during the metabolism of methionine and functions as a primary methyl group (-CH3) donor for a broad range of compounds (proteins, phospholipids, fatty acids, DNA, RNA, porphyrins, choline, carnitine, and creatine).
+The theoretic rationale for general therapeutic application of SAMe is that exogenous administration may bring about restoration of "youthful" levels of this metabolite and thereby induce beneficial changes in individuals whose problems, at least in part, may be attributed to a relative deficiency.
+Interestingly, activity of methionine adenosyltransferase (the enzyme that forms SAMe) is diminished in patients with major depression and schizophrenia, but elevated in mania.1 SAMe crosses the blood-brain barrier and increases concentrations of homovanillic acid and 5-hydroxyindoleacetic acid.2 It has been suggested that SAMe may blunt noradrenergic responsiveness while increasing concentrations of dopamine and serotonin in the CNS.2,3 Whether this plays a part in the role of SAMe’s effects in depression has yet to be determined.

-In a six-week RDBCT of oral SAMe and imipramine in major depression, 30 patients (9 men, 21 women) with HAMD scores of 18 or higher were randomized to either imipramine (140 mg/d) or SAMe (1,600 mg/d).5 No differences in demographics were detected between the groups.
-Patients were evaluated frequently by HAMD, Hamilton Rating Scale for Anxiety (HAMA), Montgomery-Asberg’s Depression Rating Scale (MADRS), and Zung’s Self-Rating Scale for Depression.
-The only concomitant medications allowed was the limited use of triazolam 0.25 mg for insomnia.
+In 1992, De Vanna and Rigamonti published results from a six-week RDBCT of oral SAMe and imipramine in major depression.5 Thirty patients (9 men, 21 women) with HAMD scores of 18 or higher were randomized to either imipramine (140 mg daily) or SAMe (1,600 mg daily).
+No differences in demographics were detected between the groups.
+Patients were evaluated frequently by HAMD, Hamilton Rating Scale for Anxiety (HAMA), Montgomery-Asberg’s Depression Rating Scale (MADRS), and Zung’s Self-Rating Scale for Depression (ZSRS).
+No concomitant medications were allowed with the exception of limited use of triazolam 0.25 mg for insomnia.
 Twenty-three patients completed the study.
 At day 10, statistically significant differences in scores compared to baseline were noted for the MADRS, HAMD, and HAMA (P < 0.001) in the SAMe treatment group, while only HAMD scores were significantly different from baseline for the imipramine group.
-At day 20, MADRS and HAMD scores were similar for the two treatment groups.
-At six weeks, scores on all scales suggested efficacy for both treatment groups.
+By day 20, both MADRS and HAMD yielded similar results for the two treatment groups.
+At six weeks, all scales suggested efficacy for both treatment groups.
 The investigators concluded that SAMe was effective and well tolerated for major depression.
-The trial lacked detailed information with respect to laboratory studies.
+Major limitation includes a lack of statistical power for non-significant findings and a lack of detailed information with respect to certain aspects of the trial (i.e., laboratory studies).
+Level II, major limitations

-Another RDBCT enrolled 80 women between 45 and 59 years with depression related to onset of natural or surgical menopause (patients on estrogen replacement therapy were excluded).6 Patients were randomly assigned to either SAMe (1,600 mg/d PO) or placebo for 30 days and were assessed by the HAMD, Rome Depression Inventory (RDI), Clinical Global Impression Improvement Scale (CGIIS), and Minnesota Multiphasic Personality Inventory (MMPI).
+In another RDBCT, Salmaggi et al enrolled 80 women between 45 and 59 years who suffered from depression related to onset of natural or surgical menopause.6 Patients on estrogen replacement therapy were excluded.
+Patients were randomly assigned to either SAMe (1,600 mg/d PO) or placebo and assessed at regular intervals for 30 days by the HAMD, Rome Depression Inventory (RDI), Clinical Global Impression Improvement Scale (CGIIS), and Minnesota Multi- phasic Personality Inventory (MMPI).
+No significant demographic differences were detected between groups.
 Ten patients in each group dropped out due to "reduced compliance."
-From day 10 forward, statistically greater improvements were seen in HAMD and RDI scores for SAMe treatment, compared to placebo and baseline.
-At day 30, scores for the MMPI and CGIIS significantly favored SAMe.
+From day 10 forward, statistically greater improvements were seen in HAMD scores for SAMe treatment as compared to placebo and baseline.
+This also held true for RDI scores.
+At trial endpoint, scores for the MMPI and CGIIS demonstrated statistical significance in favor of SAMe.
 The investigators concluded that oral SAMe was an effective treatment for depressive symptoms in postmenopausal women with major depressive disorder or dysthymia.
 This trial is limited primarily by short duration.
+Level II, minor limitations

 Several detailed reviews7-9 and at least two meta-analyses10,11 have examined the available evidence for SAMe in the therapy of depression.
 The most recent meta-analysis included almost 800 patients in trials that used oral (> 1,600 mg/d) or parenteral (> 200 mg/d) SAMe for short-term (< 12 weeks) treatment of depression vs. placebo or tricyclic antidepressants.11 Overall, SAMe was superior to placebo in treating depressive disorders and nearly as effective as standard tricyclic antidepressants.
-The reviews appear to echo these conclusions.7-9 However, these reviews and meta-analyses included trials of both oral and parenteral formulations and many suffered from poor study design.
+The reviews appear to echo these conclusions.7-9 However, it is important to realize that these reviews and meta-analyses included trials of oral and parenteral formulations and many suffered severely from a lack of sound study design.

 SAMe Supplementation and Serum Levels